Prof Paul Hibbert

 Focus

-In terms of content, Paul's teaching experience covers a breadth of organisation studies themes and strategic management topics – connected through the use of critical approaches and reflective and reflexive practice – at undergraduate, postgraduate and post-experience (MBA and executive education) levels.
+In terms of content, Paul's teaching experience covers a range of management and leadership themes, connected through the use of critical approaches and reflective and reflexive practice – at undergraduate, postgraduate and post-experience (MBA and executive education) levels.

 Leadership and development of teaching and learning

 Over several years Paul has contributed to the leadership and development of approaches to teaching and learning through the organisation of professional development workshops.
-These have been delivered at the Academy of Management, British Academy of Management and Australia and New Zealand Academy of Management conferences.
-The central idea behind this body of work has been that research and teaching can not only be connected, but can support dialogue that is developmental in both directions.
-These workshops include:
+These have been delivered at the Academy of Management, British Academy of Management and Australia and New Zealand Academy of Management conferences, as well as invited sessions at universities in the UK and overseas.

 Research areas